ariel-tchougang/wuxia-serverless-gen-ai-app/README.md

 - Log prompts and completions to DynamoDB

-- Add support for more models (Claude, etc.)
+- Add support for more models (Claude, DeepSeek, etc.)

 - Add X-Ray support for tracing